 - 1. Call us for an RA number. - 2.
 Pack the unit in its original packaging materials. - 3.
 Include your name, address, daytime telephone number, and a brief statement of the problem. - 4.
 Write the RA number on the outside of the box. - 5.
 Ship the unit to Symetrix, freight prepaid.

 We do not accept freight collect shipments.

-Just do these five things, and repairs made inwarranty will only cost you one-way freight charges only.
-We'll pay the return (surface) freight.
+Repairs made in-warranty will cost you only one-way freight charges.
+We'll prepay the return (surface) freight.

-If you choose to send us your product in some sort of flimsy packaging, we'll have to charge you for proper shipping materials.
-If you don't have the factory packaging materials, then do yourself a favor by using an oversize carton, wrap the unit in a plastic bag, surround it with bubble-wrap, and place it in the box surrounded by Styrofoam peanuts.
-Be sure there is enough clearance in the box to protect the rack ears (you wouldn't believe how many units are returned with bent ears).
-We won't return the unit in anything but Symetrix packaging for which we will have to charge you.
-Of course, if the problem turns out to be operator inflicted, you'll have to pay for both parts and labor.
-In any event, if there are charges for the repair, you will pay for the return freight.
+If you send us your product in substandard packaging, we will charge you for factory shipping materials.
+If you don't have the factory packaging materials, please use an oversized carton, wrap the unit in a plastic bag, and surround it with bubble-wrap.
+Pack the box full of Styrofoam peanuts.
+Be sure there is enough clearance in the carton to protect the rack ears (you wouldn't believe how many units are returned with bent ears).
+We will return the unit in Symetrix packaging.
+Of course, if the repair is due to operator error, parts and labor will be charged.
+In any event, if there are charges for the repair costs, you will pay for the return freight.
 All charges will be COD unless you have made other arrangements (prepaid, Visa or Mastercard).

-Out-of-warranty repairs
+Out-of-warranty Repairs